ADMISSIONS: 661-615-5915 | MAIN LINE: 661-615-5915

 The R44 has a radio for in-flight music, effective GPS equipment, and much more.
 This helicopter is a great go-to option for those looking to learn how to fly and safely maneuver a rotary-wing aircraft.

-How to Convert from a Robinson R22 to a Robinson R44
+How to Transition from a Robinson R22 to a Robinson R44

 It is common for pilots in training to learn how to fly a helicopter using the Robinson R22, converting to the Robinson R44 a little later.
 Both aircraft offer what is needed for successful training and growth in ability.